fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 This is a tougher nut to crack.
 On the one hand, the protocol is a perfect fit for Meta's threads\.net ambitions.
 But wouldn't the Data Transfer Project Initiative meet those needs as well?
 Perhaps.
 But DTI's "mission” isn't necessarily social, and I think Meta wants to keep it that way.

 Look, there are lots of good people with the best intentions at every level of that project- er, initiative.
 But surely, Meta will use DTI to migrate Mastodon users over to threads\.net at some point.
-By isolating the social graph portability to ActivityPub, Meta can swap the protocol out with something proprietary once it ditches the Fediverse.
+By isolating the social graph portability to ActivityPub, Meta can swap the protocol out with something proprietary (and more restrictive) once it ditches the Fediverse.

 In the end, ActivityPub still exists, but its platforms are a virtual wasteland.
 Some version of Mastodon lives on through threads\.net.
 But at what cost?